tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-logging.md

 	, o.object_id AS TableId
 	, o.name
 	, ps.index_id as [IndexId]
-	, CASE WHEN ps.index_id &gt; 1 THEN i.name ELSE NULL END AS IndexName
+	, CASE WHEN ps.index_id > 1 THEN i.name ELSE NULL END AS IndexName
 	, CAST(ps.reserved_page_count * 8192 AS DECIMAL(18,0)) AS Allocated
 	, CAST(ps.used_page_count * 8192 AS DECIMAL(18,0)) AS Used
 	, CAST((ps.reserved_page_count - used_page_count) * 8192 AS DECIMAL(18,0)) AS Unused